Toponymic surname

-A toponymic surname or habitational surname or byname is a surname or byname derived from a place name, which included names of specific locations, such as the individual's place of origin, residence, or lands that they held, or, more generically, names that were derived from regional topographic features.
+A toponymic surname or a habitational surname or byname is a surname or byname derived from a place name, which included names of specific locations, such as the individual's place of origin, residence, or lands that they held, or, more generically, names that were derived from regional topographic features.
 Surnames derived from landscape/topographic features are also called topographic surnames, e.g., de Montibus, de Ponte/Da Ponte/Dupont, de Castello, de Valle/del Valle, de Porta, de Vinea.

 Some toponymic surnames originated as personal by-names that later were used as hereditary family names.

 The origins of toponymic by-names have been largely attributed to two non-mutually exclusive trends.
 One linked the nobility to their places of origin and feudal holdings and provided a marker of their status.
 The other related to the growth of the burgher class in the cities, which partly developed due to migration from the countryside to cities.
 Also linked was the increased popularity of using the names of saints for naming new-borns, which reduced the pool of given-names in play and stimulated a popular demand (and personal desire) for by-names—which were helpful in distinguishing an individual among increasing numbers of like-named persons.
 In London in the 13th century, the use of toponymic surnames became dominant.

 Some forms originally included a preposition—such as by, in, at (ten in Dutch, zu in German), or of (de in French, Italian and Spanish, van in Dutch, von in German)—that was subsequently dropped, as in "de Guzmán" (of Guzman) becoming simply Guzmán.
 While the disappearance of the preposition has been linked to toponymic by-names becoming inherited family names, it (dropping the preposition) predates the trend of inherited family surnames.
 In England, this can be seen as early as the 11th century.
 And although there is some regional variation, a significant shift away from using the preposition can be seen during the 14th century.